 Types of breast cancer found in men are:

 - Infiltrating ductal carcinoma—Cancer starts in the ducts of the breast and spreads into surrounding tissues.
 This is the most common type of breast cancer in men.
+It is a non-invasive or pre-invasive cancer.

 - Ductal carcinoma in situ—Early stage cancer confined to the ducts.
 This type has the highest cure rate.